 RADM Sarah Linde, MD, — Acting Director, Office of Clinical and Preventive Services, IHS

 Juliana Sadovich, PhD, RN, Acting Director, IPC — Juliana Sadovich is the Director of IHS’ Improving Patient Care program and is responsible for all programmatic aspects.
-A member of the Sault Ste.
-Marie Tribe of Chippewa Indians, she has served in IHS since 2013, including in the Office of Clinical and Preventive Services (OCPS) as an Executive Officer and a Nurse Consultant and Advisor to the Director for Emergency Medicine Services for Children.
+She has served in IHS since 2013, including in the Office of Clinical and Preventive Services (OCPS) as an Executive Officer and a Nurse Consultant and Advisor to the Director for Emergency Medicine Services for Children.